microsoft/ContactCenterMessagingSDK-ios/README.md

 Manual Integration:
 1. Clone the repository.
-2. Open terminal and go to folder ContactCenterMessagingApp demo app
+2. Open terminal and go to the ContactCenterMessagingApp demo app folder.
 3. Install pods : command : pod install
 4. Manually download the xcframeworks from releases section for desired version and place into ContactCenterMessagingApp folder. https://github.com/microsoft/ContactCenterMessagingSDK-ios/releases
-5. Open ContactCenterMessagingApp.xcworkspace
+5. Open ContactCenterMessagingApp.xcworkspace.
-6. Add credentials OrgID, OrgURL and WidgetId into ViewController class
+6. Add credentials OrgID, OrgURL and WidgetId into ViewController class.
-7. Run the application
+7. Run the application.

 Integration through Cocoapods:
 1. Clone the repository.
-2. Open terminal and go to folder ContactCenterMessagingApp demo app
+2. Open terminal and go to the ContactCenterMessagingApp demo app folder.
-3. Open podfile and update ContactCenterMessagingSDK version
+3. Open podfile and update ContactCenterMessagingSDK version.
 4. Install pods : command : pod install
-5. Open ContactCenterMessagingApp.xcworkspace
+5. Open ContactCenterMessagingApp.xcworkspace.
-6. Add credentials OrgID, OrgURL and WidgetId into ViewController class
+6. Add credentials OrgID, OrgURL and WidgetId into ViewController class.
-7. Run the application
+7. Run the application.

 ## Contributing